 This cache is by default set to soft, meaning that the generic query compilation is cached using soft references.
 This is set using the persistence property datanucleus.cache.queryCompilation.type.
-You can also set it to strong meaning that strong references are used, or weak meaning that weak references are used, or finally to none meaning that there is no caching of generic query compilation information
+You can also set it to strong meaning that strong references are used, or weak meaning that weak references are used.